Skip to main content

 We will work with embodiment in our meditation practice and what it actually means to experience ourselves as humans, cultivating a curious and interested attention to being alive which then allows us to deeply engage with the Brahma Viharas and to open to wisdom and insight.

 This retreat is open to people who have been on retreat before and have a regular meditation practice.
-These retreat will be conducted mostly in silence, and will normally have between 5 and 7 hours a day of sitting meditation.
-For more information, read the retreat information sheet
+The retreat will be conducted mostly in silence, and will normally have between 5 and 7 hours a day of sitting meditation.
+For more information, read the retreat information sheet and find a short video introduction to the retreat from Advayasiddhi here

 Booking Fee: